Activities Activities

 This workshop presents ecosystems, their components, types, interconnection of elements, threats to ecosystems, conservation, types of conservation actions, and eco-responsible behaviors to adopt.
 Participatory demonstrations, quizzes and games will encourage students to get involved.
 Students will receive a fun educational booklet, as well as a conservation ambassador badge.

-For more information and reservations, please contact Ms. Billie-Prisca Giroux at [email protected] or by telephone at 819-423-5487 ext.
-239
+For further information, please contact Ms Billie-Prisca Giroux at [email protected] or 819-423-5487 ext.
+239.

 The Monarch Butterfly